top of page

 20th Century and Beyond: In the 1960s, French onion soup became fashionable in the United States, thanks in part to Julia Child, who introduced many Americans to French cuisine through her cookbook Mastering the Art of French Cooking and her television series.
 The dish’s comforting, hearty nature and sophisticated appearance (with melted cheese over toasted bread) appealed to American palates, and it became a common item on American menus.

-Today, French onion soup is beloved worldwide, enjoyed for its rich, caramelized flavors and comforting warmth, bringing together rustic tradition and culinary refinement.
+Today, French onion soup is beloved worldwide, enjoyed for its comforting rich, caramelized flavors, bringing together rustic tradition and culinary refinement.

 bottom of page